LordGrimmauld/Create-Alloyed/README.md

 Bagels - Artist, Owner<br />
 SpottyTheTurtle - Coder, something else maybe? idk not yet<br />
 FortressNebula - Coder, also maybe smth else

+\*We might add more, such as Tin or Cast Iron, but these are only concepts, not 100% confirmed